Logo

 Investigator III

-• Ensures the overall quality of work performed by the unit.
+• Ensures the quality of work and effective case management and identifies improvements.

 Investigative Supervisor